 Food labelling - non-prepacked foods

-- in the case of irradiated food, one of the following statements must appear in close proximity to the name of the food:
+In the case of irradiated food, one of the following statements must appear near the name of the food:

 - 'irradiated' or

 Currently, food businesses are not required by law to provide a full ingredients list.
 The requirement is to provide information about the use of allergenic ingredients in a food.
 If a food business chooses not to provide this information upfront in a written format, (for example allergen information on the menu), they must use clear signposting to direct the consumer to where this information can be found, such as asking a member of staff.
 In such situations, a statement must be included on food menus, chalkboards, food order tickets or food labels.